-This Survey Guide contains all the instructions, definitions and guidelines for the SREB-State Data Exchange Survey 2014-15.
+This Survey Guide contains all the instructions, definitions and guidelines for the SREB-State Data Exchange Survey 2016-17.
 All data are to be entered into the spreadsheet templates provided.
-When the templates are completed, please return them by e-mail to Lisa.Cowan@sreb.org or Susan.Lounsbury@sreb.org.
+This year, we are introducing a new method by which you will submit your data.
+Please do not email the completed templates to Susan Lounsbury.
+Instead, you will upload the templates on the new Data Exchange portal.

-General Tips and Instructions: To move between parts of the survey, click on the colored section tabs at the bottom of the screen.
-Please do not enter data in the shaded areas of the survey as these are calculated fields.
-For surveys involving four-year colleges or two-year colleges with bachelor's degrees, complete Part 1 on degrees and certificates as soon as possible and submit it to SREB.
+General Tips and Instructions: The parts of the survey are no longer different tabs in an Excel workbook.
+Instead, each part of the survey is a separate Excel file.
+Otherwise, the survey remains the same.
+As in the past, please do not enter data in the gray and purple shaded areas of the survey as these are calculated fields.
+For surveys involving four-year colleges or two-year colleges with bachelor's degrees, complete Part 1 on degrees and certificates as soon as possible and upload it to the Data Exchange portal.
 This allows us to determine the proper SREB category for each institution.
-For surveys covering two-year colleges or technical institutes or colleges, complete Part 1 on degrees and certificates and Part 4 on credit/contact hours as soon as possible and submit them to SREB for the same reason.
+For surveys covering two-year colleges or technical institutes or colleges, complete Part 1 on degrees and certificates and Part 4 on credit/contact hours as soon as possible and upload them to the new portal for the same reason.
 Only those institutions meeting the criteria for a different category for the third consecutive time will be changed to a new category.